fruittymango/Project-Square-Submission-By-Isaac-Mogano/README.md

 # Pre-requisites

+ - Clone down this repository.

+ - You will need `node` and `npm` installed globally on your machine.

 ## Installation and Setup Instructions

-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.

 Thirdparty Package Installation: